jsenv/importmap-node-module/readme.md

 }
 ```

 **is not supported in importmap**.
-This is tracked in https://github.com/WICG/import-maps/issues/232.
+Nothing suggests it will be supported for now, read more in https://github.com/WICG/import-maps/issues/232.

 # generateImportMapForProject